-On Saturday 31 October in the evening, the UK Prime Minister announced a second national lockdown in England and an extension of the Coronavirus Job Retention Scheme ("CJRS").
+On Saturday 31 October, the UK Prime Minister announced a second national lockdown in England and an extension of the Coronavirus Job Retention Scheme ("CJRS").
 The lockdown comes into force on Thursday 4 November 2020 and lasts until at least 2 December 2020.
+During this lockdown, the Government has ordered certain businesses and venues to close.
+These include hospitality venues like restaurants, bars and pubs, although they can still provide takeaway and delivery services (excluding the takeaway of alcohol).
 Under the government's current plans the CJRS will be extended until December 2020.
+Hotels and other accommodation should only open for those who have to travel for work purposes and for a limited number of other exemptions, details of which are currently awaited.